jamey-schaap/jamey-schaap/README.md

 # Jamey Schaap

-Hi my name is Jamey, I am a 4th year BSc Computer Science student from the Netherlands.
+Hi my name is Jamey, I have a BSc in Computer Science and I'm a Junior Full Stack Developer at Virtual Vaults.
 Checkout [jamey-schaap](https://jamey-schaap.vercel.app/) to see my portfolio!

 ---